Make a Crumb Top Dutch Apple Pie

 I always make all the same pies for Thanksgiving, Pecan Pie without Corn Syrup), Apple, and Pumpkin.
 This year I’m changing up my normal Apple Pie for this Crumb Top Dutch Apple Pie.

-Sure hope no one minds!
+I sure hope no one minds!

 Why You Should Make a Crumb Top Dutch Apple Pie

 If you’re leary of making a top crust for pies this might just be the pie for you.
-No crimping, no pinching, no stress over a top crust because it’s a crumb topped apple pie.
+No crimping, no pinching, no stress over a top crust because it’s a crumb-topped apple pie.

 ready to serve!